Vertex Cover Problem#

 Objective function: minimize the size of the vertex cover#

-This can be interpreted to the bit population: $\( \quad \min \sum_v x_v. \)$
+This can be interpreted for the bit population: $\( \quad \min \sum_v x_v. \)$

 Modeling by JijModeling#

-Next, we show how to implement above equations using JijModeling.
+Next, we show how to implement the above equations using JijModeling.
 We first define the variables in the mathematical model described above.
 (Cf. graph partitioning problem.)

 import jijmodeling as jm